-Canon G16 Preview
+Canon G16 Review

 Take a look at the enthusiast cameras on the market, and you could be forgiven for thinking that enthusiast photographers are a lonely bunch.
 Connected cameras that let you share your photos are everywhere these days; everywhere, it seems, but in the hands of enthusiasts.
 Otherwise-fully-featured compact cameras typically shun Wi-Fi and social networking, but with the 12.1-megapixel Canon G16, that all changes.

 The latest update to Canon's popular, enthusiast-oriented PowerShot G-series compact camera line, the Canon G16 follows in the footsteps of the existing G15.
-For the first time in a G-series camera, it provides built-in Wi-Fi wireless networking, acknowledging the fact that social networks aren't just the domain of amateurs.
+But for the first time in a G-series camera, it provides built-in Wi-Fi wireless networking, acknowledging the fact that social networks aren't just the domain of amateurs.
 Enthusiasts have friends they want to share their photos with, too!

 Although it has a similar 12.1-megapixel image sensor and 5x zoom lens pairing to its predecessor, the PowerShot G16 also includes a new DIGIC 6 image processor, which allows for faster autofocusing, burst shooting, and movie capture.
 Other changes include a variety of new shooting modes, and reworked rear-panel controls.

 And that, save for a new trim piece that spans the front of the camera, is pretty-much it for the external changes.

 On paper, the Canon G16 is ever so slightly larger and heavier than was its predecessor.
 In-hand, the difference simply isn't noticeable.
 As with the earlier camera, the body design caters to photographers used to shooting with an SLR.
 There are control dials front and rear, plus a dedicated exposure compensation dial on the top deck.